 Try a specialty of Kyoto!
 Kyô-bancha is a large-leaf, roasted tea that is rarely found outside the Kyoto region of Japan.
-Our Kyô-bancha exhibits a warm, satisfyingly roasted aroma and flavor — it is delicious hot, and especially superb as cold-brewed tea.
+Our Kyô-bancha exhibits a warm, satisfyingly roasted aroma and flavor — it is delicious hot, and is also especially superb as cold-brewed tea.
 Feel free to enjoy it all day long: this tea is a perfect daily drinker due to its low caffeine content.
+Kyô-bancha is also known as 入り番茶 (iribancha).

-Kyô-bancha, which originated in the Uji region, is what we'd call a more "rustic" tea.
+Kyô-bancha (also known as iribancha), which originated in the Uji region, is what we'd call a more "rustic" tea.
 Comprised of unrefined harvest (called aracha) the tea showcases large leaves of varying sizes and stems collected from pruning the tea plants (zero waste!).
-Kyô-bancha's defining characteristic is its in the roast!
+Kyô-bancha's defining characteristic is in its roast!
 The tea is roasted for varying times and to different temperatures depending on the producer to extract different flavor characteristics (much like how different artisans roast coffee to showcase different flavors).
 Tea leaves grown for Kyô-bancha or houjicha are grown in full sunlight, which results in a high concentration of the super-antioxidant Catechin.
 Our producer's kyô-bancha is exquisitely chocolatey in aroma and exhibits a warm, satisfying earthy flavor similar to roasted chicory or cocoa nibs.

 A favorite of our office as an all-day, everyday sipper due to its naturally low-caffeine content.
 We enjoy this tea both hot and iced.